Steffo99/unimore-hpc/README.md

 - `hls\lab2`: Tests on real development boards

 ### (Optional)
-- `challenge`: Parallelize the code with everything you learned and submit the result before *21 May 2021*
+- `challenge`: Parallelize the code with everything you learned and submit the result before *XXX*